-Visitors are welcome to tour Kenilworth Aquatic Gardens throughout the year from 9 AM to 5 PM.
-There are forty-four different ponds with a maze of paths running between them, with the largest ponds near the entrance.
-Most just hold the same species of plants, so there is no need to visit all of them.
-At the back left corner of the gardens is the entrance to a boardwalk that leads out to the marsh.
+There are forty-four different ponds with a maze of paths running between them.
+The largest are near the park entrance.
+Most hold the same species of plants (though there are different varieties), so there is no need to visit them all.
+At the back left corner of the gardens is the entrance to the Marsh Boardwalk that leads out to a marsh, providing visitors with a glimpse of a different type of environment than the manmade ponds that make up the bulk of the park.

 Kenilworth Aquatic Gardens began as a hobby for Walter Shaw, who purchased thirty acres along the Anacostia River in the 1880s.
 He started the gardens by importing a dozen water lilies from his home state of Maine and planting them in an abandoned ice pond on the property.
 As his hobby grew into a business, he dredged additional ponds, keeping the water from draining back into the marsh by a system of dikes.
 These dikes are the paths that visitors walk on as they tour the gardens.
-Each pond is connected to at least two other ponds by underground pipes, and some of the ponds are connected to the marsh by pipes as well, which keeps the water circulating.
-The pipes can be opened and closed, and can therefore control the water level in the ponds.
+Each pond is connected to at least two other ponds by underground pipes, and some are connected to the marsh by pipes as well, which keeps the water circulating.
+The pipes can be opened and closed and can therefore control the water level in the ponds.

-You will find both lilies and lotuses (or loti) at Kenilworth Aquatic Gardens.
-Lilies are the plants with leaves that float on the water, while lotuses have leaves that grow above the water.
+There are both lilies and lotuses (or loti) at Kenilworth Aquatic Gardens, though they bloom at different times.
+When I visited in early June, lilies were in bloom and there were no lotus flowers to be found.
+During my mid-August visit, lotuses were in bloom and the lily flowers were pretty much gone.
 Because of the wide variety of plants in the ponds, visitors are likely to see flowers any time from May through September.
 The mornings are the best time to visit, for most flowers close up once it gets too hot in the afternoon.
-I visited around 2 PM in early June and they were still open, but all depends on heat, not a specific time of day.

-There are two types of lilies at the park: hardy and tropical.
+There are two types of lilies in the park: hardy and tropical.
 The hardy lilies are kept in the ponds year-round.
 The tropical species are removed from the water and stored in the greenhouse for the winter, then transferred back to the ponds once the weather warms, usually in late May.
 They can be distinguished from each other by their leaves.
 Hardy lilies have leaves with smooth edges, while the leaves of tropical lilies have serrated edges.

 Serrated leaf edges of the tropical lily (photo by Kamweti Mutu)

-When people think of lilies they often picture plants with leaves so big that a person could go out in the water and use them as a flotation device.
+When people think of lilies, they often picture plants with leaves so big that a person could go out in the water and use them as a flotation device.
 These are Victoria Lilies, named after Queen Victoria of England.
 Leaves can be up to seven feet wide and have turned-up edges two to eight inches high.
 Their fifteen-inch flowers typically bloom in August and September, opening at dusk and closing when the sun comes up.
 When I visited there were none on display because a snapping turtle had eaten the ones from the previous year.
 The National Park Service had to order new ones from another water lily company.

 Victoria Water Lily at Kenilworth Aquatic Gardens (photo by Amaury Laporte)